hafedhmili/goldfitserver/config/README.md

 *   Inside pg:psql, type \ir relative-path-name-sql-file ;
 *   This will execute the SQL file.
 Make sure that the SQL file contains a "DROP SCHEMA goldfit" command, so that it starts afresh
 *   Make sure that the file /config/config.env has the appropriate database URI, which includes the URL and the credentials.
 You can find those by looking at the settings of the database (credentials) within the heroku portal
+2) SMARTER WAY
+*   set the environment variable DATABASE_URL in the shell to the remote HEROKU database
+*   syncrhonize the local database with the remote HEROKU data using the pg:push command as follows, where postgres and golfit correspond to the user name and password of the local data base server.
+Both can be found in the config.env file for the database URL in the following form: DATABASE_URL="postgresql://user_name:password@localhost:5432/postgres"
+*   PGUSER=postgres PGPASSWORD=goldfit sudo heroku pg:push postgres DATABASE_URL
+*   You should be all set!